cppalliance/safe-cpp/proposal/draft.md

 see declaration at unsafe4.cxx:10:3
 ```

 This code is ill-formed.
 It's permissible to invoke an unsafe constructor when copy-initializing into the `push_back` call, since its function parameter is `unsafe String`.
-Dut direct initialization of `String` is not allowed.
+But direct initialization of `String` is not allowed.
 The constructor chosen for direct initialization is unsafe, but the type it's initializing is not.
 The type is just `String`.
 The compiler is right to reject this program because the user is plainly calling an unsafe constructor in a safe context, without a mitigating _unsafe-block_ or unsafe qualifier.

 [**unsafe5.cxx**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/unsafe5.cxx)
 ```cpp